Kenneth Anderson (jurist)

-Kenneth Anderson is a law professor at Washington College of Law, American University, a research fellow of the Hoover Institution at Stanford University, a Non-Resident Visiting Fellow at the Brookings Institution, and a blogger.
+Kenneth Anderson is an American legal writer who is a law professor at Washington College of Law, American University, a research fellow of the Hoover Institution at Stanford University, a Non-Resident Visiting Fellow at the Brookings Institution, and a blogger.

 Anderson was the legal editor of Crimes of War, a book about international humanitarian law (W.W.
 Norton, 1999).

 He is a member of the International Council of the New York-based Human Rights Foundation.

 Anderson supports legally recognizing same-sex marriages.

 He graduated from UCLA and Harvard Law School.